Rising Stars Challenge

-The Rising Stars Challenge is a basketball exhibition game held by the National Basketball Association (NBA) on the Friday before the annual All-Star Game as part of the All-Star Weekend.
-Being sponsored by Air Jordan, the event is also known as Jordan Rising Stars.
+The Rising Stars Challenge is a basketball exhibition game held by the National Basketball Association (NBA) on the Friday before the annual All-Star Game as part of the All-Star Weekend and is intended to showcase young and rising players in the league (mainly rookies from the games inception in 1994, second-year players since 2000 and NBA G League players since 2022).
+The game is sponsored by Castrol and is known as Castrol Rising Stars, with the 2025 event occurring on Friday, February 14 at Chase Center.

-The current format used since 2022 includes rookie and sophomore NBA players and NBA G League Ignite players selected by the NBA's assistant coaches and league office.
+The current format used since 2022 includes rookie and sophomore NBA players and NBA G League players selected by the NBA's assistant coaches and league office.
 Former NBA players, designated as "honorary coaches", draft players for their respective teams, where they play in a single-elimination tournament to reach a Final Target Score in each game.

 History

 Rookie Challenge (1994–2011)

 The Rookie Challenge, established in 1994, was originally competed by two randomly selected teams composed entirely of first-year players.
 This format was continued until 1996, when it was changed to pit rookie teams of both the Eastern and the Western Conference against each other.
 In 1999, the game was cancelled as a result of the NBA lockout.
-Since the 1998 rookie class did not compete that year, the game was revamped and featured a team of standout first-year players ('rookies') against a team of standout second-year players ('sophomores').
+Since the 1998 rookie class did not compete that year, the game was revamped in 2000 and featured a team of standout first-year players ('rookies') against a team of standout second-year players ('sophomores').
+This format of Rookies vs Sophomores would continue past the 2000 game until the 2012.